sgolebiewski-intel/openvino-docs/pages/documentation/model-optimization-guide/post-training-model-optimization.rst

 * In case of accuracy constraints, a validation dataset and accuracy metrics should be available.

-OpenVINO provides a Post-training Optimization Tool (POT) that supports the uniform integer quantization method.
-It can substantially increase inference performance and reduce the size of a model.
+For the needs of post-training optimization, OpenVINO provides a **Post-training Optimization Tool (POT)** which supports the **uniform integer quantization** method.
+This method allows moving from floating-point precision to integer precision (for example, 8-bit) for weights and activations during the inference time.
+It helps to reduce the model size, memory footprint and latency, as well as improve the computational efficiency, using integer arithmetic.
+During the quantization process the model undergoes the transformation process when additional operations, that contain quantization information, are inserted into the model.
+The actual transition to integer arithmetic happens at model inference.

 The figure below shows the optimization workflow with POT:

 .. image:: ./_assets/workflow_simple.png

+POT is distributed as a part of OpenVINO :ref:`Development Tools <install_openvino_dev_tools>` package and also available on `GitHub <https://github.com/openvinotoolkit/openvino/tree/master/tools/pot>`__.

 Quantizing models with POT
 ~~~~~~~~~~~~~~~~~~~~~~~~~~